Remaking Europe: the new manufacturing as an engine for growth

 Uuriintuya’s research interests include macroeconomics, banking and monetary policy, access to finance of SMEs and political economy of emerging countries.

 She speaks Mongolian, English, Russian and German.

-Georgios Petropoulos joined Bruegel as a visiting fellow in November 2015, and he has been a resident fellow since April 2016.
-Since March 2022, he has been a non-resident fellow.
-Since March 2019, he is a Marie Curie Skłodowska Research Fellow at MIT and Bruegel and post-doctoral fellow at the MIT Initiative on the Digital Economy.
+Georgios Petropoulos joined Bruegel as a visiting fellow in November 2015 and was a resident fellow from April 2016 to February 2022.
+Since March 2022, he is a non-resident fellow.
+He is Research Associate at MIT, Digital Fellow at Stanford University and CESifo Network affiliate.
 Georgios’ research focuses on the implications of digital technologies on innovation, competition policy and labour markets.
-He is currently studying how we should regulate digital platforms, what the relationship between big data and market competition is as well as how the adoption of robots and information technologies affect labour markets and firms’ market returns.
-He holds a bachelors degree in Physics, master’s degrees in mathematical economics and econometrics and a PhD degree in Economics.
+He is currently studying how digital platforms should be regulated, what the relationship between big data and market competition is, as well as how the adoption of robots and information technologies affect labour markets, employment and wages.
+He holds a Bachelor’s degree in Physics, Master’s degrees in mathematical economics and econometrics and a PhD degree in Economics.
 He has also studied Astrophysics at a Master's level.

 Albert is Head of the Innovation Growth Lab at Nesta.
 The Innovation Growth Lab (IGL) is a global collaboration of governments, foundations and researchers that develops and tests new approaches to increase innovation, support high-growth entrepreneurship, and accelerate business growth.
 IGL aims to make innovation and growth policy more experimental and evidence-based, in order to improve the design of the programmes and institutions that help to make our economies more innovative and entrepreneurial.